FAQs and About Us

 Whilst we are currently operating as ‘normal’, we rely heavily on our warehouse team and postal services to get your order out to you.
 We regret that international orders (that is orders delivered to outside of the UK) may take 2-3 times as long to reach you.

-We have been advised by Royal Mail, due to the lack of available air transport and some suspensions of in country postal operations, to avoid sending items to those destinations.
-And as a result we are having to suspend shipping to the following countries (listed below).
-These suspensions will remain in place until further notice or until such time as Royal Mail is able to move mail into the affected countries for onward delivery.
+On the 31st March, we had been advised by Royal Mail, due to the lack of available air transport and some suspensions of in country postal operations, to avoid sending items to those destinations.
+And as a result we had to suspend shipping to the following countries (listed below).
+Whilst these suspensions have been lifted, we are still cautious of shipping to the following affected countires:

 |Bermuda||Ecuador||New Zealand||Tanzania (DAR)|

 |Caribbean Islands – Dominican Republic||Lebanon||Samoa||Venezuela|

 |Cayman Islands||Mauritania||South Korea|